renniepak/CSPBypass/README.md

 Here’s how you can contribute:
 1. Fork this repository.
 2. Add your CSP bypass gadget in the appropriate format.
 They must contain the domain name and a working PoC.
+The minimum viable PoC is alert box without the ability to pass any arguments, or an alert box showing arbitrary data (caused by a JSONP response).
+Please try to keep data.tsv in alphabetical order.
+This helps to spot duplicates.
 3. Submit a pull request with your findings.

 Your contributions will help make the web safer for everyone by improving understanding of CSPs and how they can be strengthened against bypass techniques.